1946 Cabinet Mission to India

+British government photograph of the Cabinet mission to India meeting Muhammad Ali Jinnah in 1946.
+On the extreme left is Lord Pethick-Lawrence; on the extreme right, Sir Strafford Cripps.

 The Cabinet Mission's plan failed because of the distrust between the Indian National Congress and the Muslim League, and the British government replaced Lord Wavell with a new viceroy, Lord Mountbatten, to find new solutions.

 Background

 Towards the end of their rule, the British found that their temporary patronage of the Muslim League conflicted with their longstanding need for Indian unity.
 The desire for a united India was an outcome of both their pride in having politically unified the subcontinent and the doubts of most British authorities as to the feasibility of Pakistan.
 The desire for Indian unity was symbolised by the Cabinet Mission, which arrived in New Delhi on 24 March 1946, which was sent by the British government, in which the subject was the formation of a post-independent India.
-The three men who constituted the mission, A.V Alexander, Stafford Cripps, Pethick-Lawrence favoured India's unity for strategic reasons.The three members of the cabinet were nicknamed ‘the Magi’ by Wavell.
+The three men who constituted the mission, A. V. Alexander, Stafford Cripps, and Pethick-Lawrence, favoured India's unity for strategic reasons.
+The three members of the cabinet were nicknamed "the Magi" by Wavell.

-Upon arriving in the subcontinent the mission found both parties, the Indian National Congress and Muslim League, more unwilling than ever to reach a settlement.
+Upon arriving in the subcontinent, the mission found both parties, the Indian National Congress and the Muslim League, more unwilling than ever to reach a settlement.
 The two parties had performed well in the elections, general and provincial, and emerged as the two main parties in the subcontinent, the provincial organizations having been defeated because of the separate electorates system.
 The Muslim League had been victorious in approximately 90 percent of the seats for Muslims.
-After having achieved victory in the elections Jinnah gained a strong hand to bargain with the British and with Congress.
+After having achieved victory in the elections, Jinnah gained a strong hand to bargain with the British and with Congress.
 Having established the system of separate electorates, the British had to accept its consequences even though a divided India was not in their interests.

 Plan

 The mission made its own proposals, after inconclusive dialogue with the Indian leadership, and saw that the Congress opposed Jinnah's demand for a Pakistan comprising six full provinces.
-The mission proposed a complicated system for India with three tiers: the provinces, provincial groupings and the centre.
-The centre's power was to be confined to foreign affairs, defence, currency and communications.
+The mission proposed a complicated system for India with three tiers: the provinces, provincial groupings, and the centre.
+The centre's power was to be confined to foreign affairs, defence, currency, and communications.
 The provinces would keep all other powers and could establish three groups.
 The plan's main characteristic was the grouping of provinces.
 Two groups would be constituted by the mainly-Muslim western and eastern provinces.
-The third group would comprise the mostly-Hindu areas in the south and the centre.
-Thus provinces such as United Provinces, Central Provinces and Berar, Bombay, Bihar, Orissa and Madras would make Group A. Group B would comprise Sind, Punjab, Northwest Frontier and Balochistan.
-Bengal and Assam would make a Group C. Princely States will retain all subjects and powers other than those ceded to the Union.
+The Cabinet Mission Plan, announced on 16 May 1946, proposed: